-1 Behaviour and Discipline - The School Mission Statement.
+Positive Behaviour - The School Mission Statement.

 St. Charles School is a Catholic School.
-The staff and children therefore follow the teachings of Jesus Christ whose main message to us is: To Love God and To Love Your Neighbour.
+The staff and children therefore follow the teachings of Jesus Christ whose message to us is: To Love God and To Love Your Neighbour.
 This message is very important to our school community.
 This is why it has been adopted as the school's motto.
-It is also an integral part of our school mission statement.
+It is also an integral part of our school mission statement and permeates everything we do.